mrtj/pyncoin/README.md

-# pynaive
+# pyncoin

-This project is a python port of [Naivecoin](https://github.com/lhartikk/naivecoin), an excellent tutorial that lets you implement a fully functioning blockchain in TypeScript of educational purposes.
+This project is a python port of [Naivecoin](https://github.com/lhartikk/naivecoin), an excellent tutorial that lets you implement a fully functioning blockchain and cryptocurrency in TypeScript for educational purposes.

 ## Description

-In this repo you find the implementation of a full node for the pynaive blockchain.
+In this repo you find the implementation of a full node for the pyncoin blockchain.
 Only the features strictly necessary to make the node work are implemented.

 As a user interface the node starts a simple web server that provides the following REST services: